-Katrin Kleemann studied history and cultural anthropology at the University of Kiel and the Free University Berlin, earning her MA in early modern history in October 2014.
-Her master's thesis analyzed the impacts of the Icelandic Laki fissure eruption of 1783 on the German territories.
-During her studies she worked as a Research Assistant at the Max Planck Institute for the History of Science, Berlin.
+Katrin Kleemann studied history and cultural anthropology at the University of Kiel and the Freie Universität Berlin, earning her MA in early modern history in October 2014.
+Her Master's thesis analyzed the impacts of the Icelandic Laki fissure eruption of 1783 on the German territories.
+During her studies, she worked as a research assistant at the Max Planck Institute for the History of Science, Berlin.

-In autumn 2015 Katrin Kleemann joined the Environment and Society doctoral program at the Rachel Carson Center, and since December 2015 she also works as a Research Associate for the Environment & Society Portal, where she coordinates the Virtual Exhibitions and Arcadia projects.
+In autumn 2015 Katrin Kleemann joined the Doctoral Program Environment and Society at the Rachel Carson Center.
+She also worked as a research associate for the Environment & Society Portal until the end of 2017, where she coordinated the Virtual Exhibitions and Arcadia projects.

 Her dissertation explores the impacts of the Laki fissure eruption of 1783 in a broader geographical context, examining the impacts of this volcanic eruption on the northern hemisphere.
 She is particularly interested in how a single regional natural phenomenon can have multiple and far-reaching consequences on environment and society.

 - “‘Moby Dick’ in the Rhine: How a Beluga Whale Raised Awareness of Water Pollution in West Germany.”
 Environment & Society Portal, Arcadia Spring 2018, no. 6.
 Rachel Carson Center for Environment and Society.